taskcluster/generic-worker/index.md

                                             into the release.
 This option outputs the json schema used in this version of the generic worker.
-    install                                 This will install the generic worker as a Windows service.
-If the Windows user USERNAME does not already exist on the system, the user will be created.
-This user will be used to run the service.
+    install service                         This will install the generic worker as a Windows service running under the Local System account.
+This is the preferred way to run the worker under Windows.
+    install startup                         This will install the generic worker as a Scheduled Task which runs when the given user logs on.
+This method is no longer recommended and is likely to be removed from future releases.
+    new-openpgp-keypair                     This will generate a fresh, new OpenPGP compliant private/public key pair.
+The public
+                                            key will be written to stdout and the private key will be written to the specified file.

   Options:
-    --configure-for-aws                     This will create the CONFIG-FILE for an AWS installation by querying the AWS environment
-                                            and setting appropriate values.
     --config CONFIG-FILE                    Json configuration file to use.
 See configuration section below to see what this file should contain.
+When calling the install target, this is the config file that the installation should use, rather than the
+                                            config to use during install.
                                             [default: generic-worker.config]
-    --help                                  Display this help text.
-    --nssm NSSM-EXE                         The full path to nssm.exe to use for installing the service.
-                                            [default: C:\nssm-2.24\win64\nssm.exe]
+    --configure-for-aws                     This will create the CONFIG-FILE for an AWS installation by querying the AWS environment
+                                            and setting appropriate values.
+    --service-name SERVICE-NAME             The name that the Windows service should be installed under. [default: Generic Worker]
+    --username USERNAME                     The Windows user to run the generic worker Windows service as.
+If the user does not already exist on the system, it will be created. [default: GenericWorker]
     --password PASSWORD                     The password for the username specified with -u|--username option.
 If not specified
                                             a random password will be generated.
-    --service-name SERVICE-NAME             The name that the Windows service should be installed under. [default: Generic Worker]
-    --username USERNAME                     The Windows user to run the generic worker Windows service as.
-If the user does not already exist on the system, it will be created. [default: GenericWorker]
+    --file PRIVATE-KEY-FILE                 The path to the file to write the private key to.
+The parent directory must already exist.
+                                            If the file exists it will be overwritten, otherwise it will be created.
+    --help                                  Display this help text.
     --version                               The release version of the generic-worker.